-We live in a world that is all about excess and the temporary pleasure we get from replacing the new with the latest.
+We live in a world that's all about excess and the temporary pleasure we get from replacing the new with the latest.
 From our phones to our clothes, everything is good enough until the next version comes out.
 Then it’s out with the old and in with the new.
 Materialism constantly nags at us, trying to make us believe we need more in order to be happy.
 And, sadly, we get more at others’ expense.

 Materialism constantly nags at us, trying to make us believe we need more in order to be happy.
 And, sadly, we get more at others’ expense.

 A few years ago, as an antidote to the consumerist spirit of our culture, I did the Closet Challenge for the first time.
 This was an idea that my friend Sarah Kroger and I came up with, where we wore only seven items of clothing for thirty days.
 While it sounds restrictive, it was actually liberating.
 The fundamental goal of the Closet Challenge was to instill gratitude for what we already have and to help us learn to live with less.
-By eliminating the abundance of our clothing options, we hoped to have more time to reflect on [how blessed we are] and be more grateful for all the blessings already in our lives.
+By eliminating the abundance of our clothing options, we hoped to have more time to reflect on and be more grateful for all the blessings already in our lives.
 Let me tell you; it was an amazing, eye-opening time.
 I strongly encourage you to try it.